Dermal Filler Treatment Sydney

 3. Are there different dermal filler injections?

 Yes, there is a range of dermal fillers available on the market today.
-The length of their effects ranges from the temporary to those that provide permanent results.
+The length of their effects ranges from temporary to those that provide permanent results.
 They also act on different levels to meet the different needs of each patient.
 You can discuss this more with your doctor or practitioner to see which ones would best suit your specific needs.

 4. Are dermal fillers safe?